-This article was last updated Apr 29, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Nov 06, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 The information related to the Amex EveryDay® Preferred Credit Card has been collected by CompareCards and has not been reviewed or provided by the issuer of this card prior to publication.
 Terms apply to American Express credit card offers.
 See americanexpress.com for more information.